 So it’s no surprise BEC scams have jumped nearly 60% so far this year.
 A full 92% of organizations report being hit by email scams, with 23% suffering direct financial losses.
 As more businesses move email operations to the cloud, email fraudsters are actively developing innovative ways to attack them.

-And, attacks don’t discriminate—organizations of all shapes and sizes need to take a critical look at email security and lay out a strategy to defend against these ever-evolving threats, because current controls are cutting it.
+And attacks don’t discriminate—organizations of all shapes and sizes need to take a critical look at email security and lay out a strategy to defend against these ever-evolving threats because current controls are not cutting it.
 Unfortunately, the threats are only growing more advanced at an accelerated pace.

-The move to O365, G-Suite, and other cloud-based platforms is a strategic imperative for most organizations today.
+The move to Microsoft Office 365, G Suite, and other cloud-based platforms is a strategic imperative for most organizations today.

-By eliminating the need for further investment in physical infrastructure, these hosted services not only reduce operations and management overhead—they also offer a stable email experience with most of the security features businesses employ today.
+By eliminating the need for further investment in physical infrastructure, these hosted services not only reduce operations and management overhead, but they also offer a stable email experience with most of the security features businesses employ today.

-To their credit, cloud email providers have integrated key security features of legacy Secure Email Gateways (SEGs) into their platforms.
-Designed to ferret out spam, malware and malicious links, certain keywords, and high volume of attacks, these features are essential.
+To their credit, cloud email providers have integrated key security features of legacy secure email gateways (SEGs) into their platforms.
+Designed to ferret out spam, malware and malicious links, certain keywords, and high-volume attacks, these features are essential.
+But they are not enough.

 Just as with legacy security controls, many advanced attacks circumvent these protections with tactics such as display name deception, domain spoofing, or look-alike domains.
-The key ingredient for the highly-targeted attacks—social engineering to maximize relevance to the recipient and to play off the key human emotions of fear, anxiety, and curiosity.
+The key ingredient for the highly-targeted attacks is social engineering, designed to maximize relevance to the recipient and to play off the key human emotions of fear, anxiety, and curiosity.

 Instead of relying on code or cargo, these malicious emails leverage highly-personalized, plain-text messages to fool recipients into coughing up login credentials, paying fraudulent invoices, or performing some other harmful action that on the surface seems appropriate and innocuous.

-It’s paying off, too—to the tune of $12.5 billion in business losses over the last five years.
+It’s paying off, to the tune of $12.5 billion in business losses over the last five years.
 And new attack modalities are cropping up daily.

-Take PhishPoint attacks, which involve scammers setting up O365 accounts and placing what appear to be OneDrive files within SharePoint.
+Take PhishPoint attacks, which involve scammers setting up Office 365 accounts and placing what appear to be OneDrive files within SharePoint.
 Posing as colleagues, they then send email invitations to their target recipients, offering to allow them to edit the file.

 It’s a legitimate SharePoint request, so it makes it through malware scans and most other controls.
 However, when victims attempt to open the file, they’re presented with a fake OneDrive login screen, from which the fraudsters can harvest their credentials.

-Once they’ve infiltrated O365, for instance, fraudsters can launch chain-phishing attacks—pulling off executive impersonation scams, requesting fraudulent wire transfers, stealing valuable IP, or redirecting employee paychecks.
-Those same credentials could grant them access to other O365-connected services, from Skype, to Azure, to more recently LinkedIn, for launching fresh attacks.
+Once they’ve infiltrated Office 365, for instance, fraudsters can launch chain-phishing attacks—pulling off executive impersonation scams, requesting fraudulent wire transfers, stealing valuable IP, or redirecting employee paychecks.
+Those same credentials could grant them access to other Microsoft connected services, useful for launching fresh attacks.

-Whether organizations maintain on-premise email operations or migrate their email and productivity suites completely to the cloud, one thing’s becoming increasingly clear.
+Whether organizations maintain on-premises email operations or migrate their email and productivity suites completely to the cloud, one thing is becoming increasingly clear.
 They’re going to need to augment their existing email security controls with solutions that can protect them from even the most vexing email threats.

 The move to the cloud is relentless, and shifting email to these platforms is one way to modernize the business.

 But just as this trend isn’t going away, neither is the scourge of email fraud.
-Investing more money in legacy systems isn’t going to solve the issue.
-As fraudsters race to modernize their attacks in order to maintain and build upon their revenue flow, look for smart chief executives to elevate and integrate email security with their overall cloud strategy.
+Investing more money in legacy systems is not going to solve the issue.
+As fraudsters race to modernize their attacks in order to maintain and build upon their revenue flow, look for smart chief executives and information security officers to elevate and integrate email security with their overall cloud strategy.

-Reducing operations and management overhead can and should be combined with halting the significant operational, reputational, and business damage that comes when employees and partners can’t trust the safety and legitimacy of the messages in their inboxes.
+Reducing operations and management overhead can and should be combined with halting the significant operational, reputational, and business damage that comes when employees and partners can no longer trust the safety and legitimacy of the messages in their inboxes.

 To that end, we’re seeing new strategies being employed by our clients.
-Where email security is still on-premise, clients are putting Agari email security solutions in front of it in order to generate a mesh of complementary defenses against advanced email attacks.
+Where email security is still on-premise, clients are putting the Secure Email Cloud in front of it in order to generate a mesh of complementary defenses against advanced email attacks.

 If you’re moving the cloud, combining native cloud security features with Agari can be an even smarter move.
-In fact, of Agari’s active implementations, roughly two-thirds who deploy O365 eliminate on-premise deployments of legacy email security controls altogether.
-For the rest, it may only be a matter of time.
+In fact, of Agari’s active implementations, roughly two-thirds who deploy Office 365 eliminate on-premises deployments of legacy email security controls altogether.
+For the rest, it is likely only a matter of time.

-To learn more about BEC scams and emerging models for defending against them—including modern, AI-based advanced email protection—download a special report from Agari and Osterman Research.
+To learn more about BEC scams and emerging models for defending against them—including modern, AI-based advanced email protection—download a special report from Osterman Research.